sathomas/jsDataV.is/src/text/ch8/03-vizviews.md

 We might be tempted to do that directly in the view's `render` method, but there's a problem with that approach.
 Adding (and removing) elements in a web page requires a lot of computation by the browser.
 When JavaScript code does that frequently, the performance of the page can suffer significantly.
 To reduce this problem, Backbone.js tries to minimize the number of times it adds (or removes) elements, and one way to do that is to add many elements at once, rather than adding each element independently.
 It employs that approach when it implements a view's `render` method.
 Before adding any elements to the page, it lets the view finish constructing its entire markup.
 Only then does it add that markup to the page.

-Perhaps you've detected the problem.
-When `render` is called the first time, there won't (yet) be a `<div id='map'></div>` anywhere in the page.
+The problem here is that when `render` is called the first time, there won't (yet) be a `<div id='map'></div>` anywhere in the page.
 If we call Leaflet, it won't be able to find the container for its map, and it will generate an error.
 What we need to do is defer the part of `render` that draws the map until after Backbone.js has added the map container to the page.

-Fortunately, Underscore.js has a utility function to do just that.
-It even has the name `defer`.
+Fortunately, Underscore.js has a utility function called `defer` to do just that.
 Instead of drawing the map directly in the `render` method, we'll create a separate method.
 Then, in the `render` method, we'll defer execution of that new method.
 Here's what the code to do that looks like.

 ``` {.javascript .numberLines}
 render: function () {